KBNLresearch/frame-generator/README.md

 	$ frog -S 4096
 ```
 Install Frog-wrapper:

-Place the directory frogger in your www-root (/var/www/frogger/),
+Place the directory frogger in your Apache2 www-root (/var/www/frogger/),
-See if the frog-wrapper can contact your local Frog service:
+it will use a .htaccess file to launch the application drom Apache.

+Test the wrapper without HTTP:

 ```
-$ python frog.py
+$ mv frogger /var/www/; cd /var/www/frogger; python frog.py
 ```

-This should ouput some test-text if all went well, now try the wrapper with browser:
+This should ouput some test text if all went well, now try the wrapper with HTTP:
 ```
 $ curl -s http://localhost/frogger/?text="Dit is een test"
 ```